Een kwestie van beweging

 How does a treatment proceed?

 ‘When the athlete comes to us, it is important to get a good understanding of the complaint.
-Where is the pain located?
+Where is the pain?
 Which meridian is involved?
 How is the energy level?
 We determine the latter by feeling the pulse.
-The pulse in the wrist contains 12 zones that correspond to the 12 organs and meridians.
+The pulse contains 12 zones corresponding to the 12 organs and meridians.
 If the pulse is weak, we know there is a deficiency (exhaustion) of energy.
 If the pulse is strong, we know there is a blockage of energy.
-This is crucial in tailoring our therapy.
+This is crucial to tailor our therapy.

 For sports injuries, I usually work with a method that allows for immediate improvement.
 This improvement needs to be sustained by repeating the treatment several times over a short period.
-Ideally, 3 treatments should be given within 14 days.
-Giving advice on training is important, in consultation with the trainer or coach.
-Initially, the athlete should rest to allow the injury to recover.
+Ideally, 3 treatments should be given in 14 days.
+Providing advice on training is important, in consultation with the trainer or coach.
+Initially, the athlete must rest to allow the injury to recover.
 Equally important is for the acupuncturist to continue treatment when the athlete resumes training to observe how the injury responds to new stress.’

 What role does acupuncture play in an active recovery process compared to other therapies?

 'Acupuncture is not only very effective in treating sports injuries, but it also proves to be a good tool in recovery after intense training or competition.
-By stimulating certain points on the Spleen meridian, energy is regenerated to promote faster recovery.
+By stimulating certain points on the Spleen meridian, energy is restored, which accelerates recovery.

 Do you have specific tips for people who want to stay active and healthy through sports?

-'If you want to move healthily or engage in sports, it is important to do so in a calm manner.
+‘If you want to stay healthy or engage in sports, it is important to do so in a gentle manner.
 We call this yin training.
-It is not the intention that you do better every kilometer you run than the previous kilometer.
+It is not the intention to improve every kilometer you run compared to the previous one.
 When the training speed is too high, you are heading towards injuries.
-Of course, you can occasionally challenge your body by incorporating some speed or interval, but 75% of the training should be done calmly.
+Of course, you can occasionally challenge your body by incorporating some speed or interval training, but 75% of the training should be done at a gentle pace.

 And perhaps the most important tip: enjoy your sports experience!!’